theoelsti/secret-santa-ng/README.md

   secret-santa-app
 ```

+The application will be available at `http://localhost:3000` for local development

 #### Using Vercel

+0. Get a Postgres server.
+You can use [Neon.tech](https://console.neon.tech)

 1. Fork the repository
 2. Connect to Vercel
+3. Add New -> Project
-3. Import the project
+4. Import the repository
-4. Add environment variables in Vercel dashboard
+5. Add environment variables in Vercel dashboard
-5. Deploy!
+6. Deploy!

-The application will be available at `http://localhost:3000` for local development or your deployment URL for production.
+The app url will be available on the dashboard.

 <!-- USAGE EXAMPLES -->